Behavioral Health Reform and Investment Act (BHRIA)

 BHR1 planning committee members are recommended and selected by the region's core team, which is a team comprised of a First Judicial District Court representative in addition to those designated by their respective County or Tribal leaders who provided a formal letter of support for this State-driven process.

 The workshops will be facilitated by UNM’s Health Sciences Center and cannot include more than 100 participants and must be in person.
-This means that there will be stakeholders unable to attend but who can otherwise participate in the listening sessions that will be facilitated by the New Mexico Alliance of Health Councils.
-There may be additional seats that become available for the workshop after all invitees have responded to the RSVP.
-If you would like to be added to the waitlist, please reach out here.
+This means that there will be stakeholders unable to attend but who can otherwise participate in the listening sessions that will be facilitated by the New Mexico Alliance of Health Councils (please see below).

 Additional Stakeholder Participation Opportunities

-In our ongoing effort to ensure ample opportunities for stakeholder engagement in the development of a regional plan, the planning group invites interested parties to virtually join any or all of the meetings scheduled below (with links to be added as each date nears):
+In our ongoing effort to ensure ample opportunities for stakeholder engagement in the development of a regional plan, the planning group invites interested parties to virtually join any or all of the meetings scheduled below.

 • January 6, 2026 @ noon